 In the Trace template, we enter 1 for Similarity, since we want each area to be created only for a single, integer value in pixels.
 We check the Split into shapes option so that non-contiguous regions that have the same value for their pixels will result in separate area objects.

 The only allowed Result destination is New Table, since a new drawing must be created from the raster image.
-For the name of the new drawing we enter Trace areas, using an analogous name for the new table.
+For the name of the new drawing we enter Trace areas.
+As we enter the name for the drawing, the pane will automatically fill in an analogous name for the table.
+We can change that if we like.
 We could use whatever names we like, but it is wise to specify names that remind us what the new components contain.

 If we would like to see a preview, we press the Preview button.
 We do not have to do a preview before applying a transform, but taking a moment to check our setup with a preview can be a great way to avoid errors.